Jake-Pullen/data_pipeline_for_YNAB/docs/ERD.md

-# ERD for the Finance DataWarehouse
+# ERD for the dimensional model

 ```mermaid
 erDiagram